jshum/blog/_posts/2013-11-03-on-making-decisions.md

 This post is going to be very shitty, mostly brainstorming but I wanted to put something out there to get me to start going again.

 I had a good summer, honestly, probably the best I've ever had.
-It was a combination of things I suppose a really educational job with low stress and good pay with awesome people, lots of new friends introduced by roommates, and even time to exercise.
+It was a combination of things I suppose a really educational job with low stress and working with awesome people, lots of new friends introduced by roommates, and even time to exercise.

 And so I came back with an unparalleled sense of optimism and hope.
 And shit gets hard and you accomplish less than you set out to.
 And throughout this has been a conversation with myself in the back of my head slowly making observations about life.